‘Be a role model’: Demetrious Johnson, former NFL player and local philanthropist, remembered at public memorial

 David Carson, Post-Dispatch

-Members of Demetrious Johnson's family laugh at a lighter moment as he is remembers by one of the speakers during Johnson's memorial service and celebration at Chaifetz Arena in St. Louis on Monday, Jan.
+Members of Demetrious Johnson's family laugh during a lighter moment during Johnson's memorial service and celebration at Chaifetz Arena in St. Louis on Monday, Jan.
 2, 2023.
-Johnson who grew up in St. Louis was a former Mizzou and NFL football player, local radio host and philanthropist who organized numerous charitable events in the city every year.
+Johnson, who grew up in St. Louis, was a former Mizzou and NFL football player, local radio host and philanthropist who organized numerous charitable events in the city every year.
 Photo by David Carson, dcarson@post-dispatch.com

 David Carson, Post-Dispatch